rsantanna/genuvem/README.md

 The Zeppelin web interface is available from the Dataproc cluster console.
 Just open the Cluster Details and click on the Web Interfaces tab.
 Zeppelin should be the last link in the Component Gateway list.

+## Cite this project! ❤️

+When writing about this project, please refer to: